Institute of Space and Astronautical Science

 Institute of Space and Astronautical Science (宇宙科学研究所, Uchū Kagaku Kenkyūsho), or ISAS, is a Japanese national research organization of astrophysics using rockets, astronomical satellites and interplanetary probes which played a major role in Japan's space development.
+Established as part of the University of Tokyo in 1964, the institute spun off from the university to come under direct purview of the Ministry of Education.
 Since 2003, it is a division of Japan Aerospace Exploration Agency (JAXA).